-Now that winter is upon us, it is finally the perfect time to dust off our old sleds and warm them up at the hottest sledding spots here in Iowa.
+Now that winter is a month away, it is the perfect time to dust off our sleds and warm them up for the hottest spots for sledding in Iowa.
 Here are top destinations to sleigh all day.

 Hoover Elementary School

-Though closed when the school is in session, Hoover Elementary’s sledding grounds are a favorite in its community in Iowa City.
-Its medium-length hills are just right enough for a short thrill for little ones, and easy enough for them to make their way back up on their own.
+Though closed when the school is in session, Hoover Elementary School’s grounds are a favorite in its community in Iowa City for sledding.
+Its hills are just right for a short thrill for little ones, and easy enough for them to make their way back up on their own.

-For those looking for a thrill without leaving the city, Happy Hollow Park is the perfect sledding spot.
-The hidden destination shoots you down a short but steep ride through dense trees and terrain.
-The hill is fast-paced and located next to a busy street, so this spot might not be best for wandering little ones.
+For those looking for a thrill without leaving the city, Happy Hollow Park is perfect for sledding in Iowa.
+The hidden destination shoots you down a short-but-steep ride through dense trees and terrain.
+The hill is fast-paced and located next to a busy street, so this area might not be best for wandering little ones.

-With thrilling twists and turns, tall hills and lots of wide open spaces to slide around, Bright-Grand View Golf Course makes for the perfect sledding destination for thrill-seekers.
-The spot is free to the public and is located in Des Moines, on 29th Street and Guthrie Avenue.
+With thrilling twists and turns, tall hills and lots of wide-open spaces to slide around, Bright Grandview Golf Course makes for the perfect sledding destination for thrill-seekers.
+The sledding spot is free to the public and is located in Des Moines, on 29th Street and Guthrie Avenue.

 A top spot for sledders every snowfall is Capitol Hill in Des Moines.
 With multiple hills varying in size, Capital Hill is the perfect area for beginners and guests of all ages.
 Sledding is free, open to the public and located off of East Court Avenue.